Pixeldev007/Milk-Karan-Seller-Delivery/QUICKSTART.md

 - Implement actual features for each module
 - Add more screens and navigation

-Enjoy building with Milk Wala! 🥛
+Enjoy building with Milk Karan! 🥛